gsowmya2910/UserTileList/README.md

-# AngularJs_UserTileList
-#TODO

-Task is to write a app for previewing user's detail.
-Given equirements:
+<h1>User Tile List Application</h1>

+The application is developed in AngularJs(1.6 V) which previews the user's details.
-Display users list as a tile list.
+Displays users list as a tile list.
+Once a user is chosen the details are dispalyed in the separate view.
-Make it possible to choose a user by clicking on a tile.
-Display chosen user in the separate view styling to the application by using external libs like bootstrap etc.
+Application styling is done by using external libs like bootstrap which keeps the application responsive.

-Keeping the app responsive
-##Node
+<h2>System Requirements</h2>

-v6.10.3
+Node.js Runtime - v6.10.3

-Package manager

-The package manager chosen is yarn.
-This is a new node package manager built on top of npm,

-Installation
+Yarn Dependency Management -  1.1.0

+<h2>Install</h2>

-To all frontend dependencies, first change your working directory to "frontend."
-Then, run the following command: yarn
+Change your working directory to "frontend."
+Then, run the following command: npm install -g yarn ( which installs yarn globally )

+<h2>Running the UI</h2>
-To start the server, file watchers, and build process, run:   yarn server

-This will start the Webpack server and automatically rebuild and refresh the open frontend page as files are edited.
+To start the server, file watchers, and build process, run:   yarn server This will start the Webpack server and automatically rebuild, refresh and open the frontend page.